Email collaboration: how we manage one email address with a team

 When I just started working at Trengo, I thought it was strange that I had no personal ([email protected]) or team ([email protected]) email address.
-I assumed the company and its operations would be a complete mess, especially when it came to email collaboration.
+I assumed the business and its operations would be a complete mess, especially when it came to email collaboration.

 How was I ever going to reply to emails in an efficient way, without searching through thousands of emails to find those appointed to me or my team?